polifonia-project/folk_ngram_analysis/README.md

 The ```./setup_ngrams_tfidf.py```, which sets up classes and runs methods from ```./ngram_tfidf_tools.py```, will take about 25 minutes to run-- so we check whether the output files already exist before running.
 By default the script will write output to ```<basepath>/ngrams``` in the form of Feather (.ftr) asnd CSV data tables.

 * Perform Tasks:
   * 1.2.1.
-Extraction of n-gram patterns for selected musical feature.
+Extract n-gram patterns for selected musical feature.
 So far, work-in-progress has extracted on n-grams for 3 <= n <= 12 on five feature sequences, including melodic contour, interval, pitch, pitch-class interval, and pitch class.
-The defaults settings, per the code block excerpted below from ```./setup_ngrams_tfidf.py``, will extract all n-grams for 5 <= n <= 10 from the accent-level pitch class sequence for each tune in the corpus (i.e.: all unique patterns between 5-10 accented notes in length).
+The defaults settings, per the code block excerpted below from ```./setup_ngrams_tfidf.py```, will extract all n-grams for 5 <= n <= 10 from the accent-level pitch class sequence for each tune in the corpus (i.e.: all unique patterns between 5-10 accented notes in length).

 ```
 basepath = "./corpus"